owntone/owntone-server/README.md

 ### Pairing with Remote on iPod/iPhone

+NOTE: These are the instructions for the current version of forked-daapd - for versions 24.2 and earlier see [here](https://github.com/ejurgensen/forked-daapd/blob/24.2/README.md#using-remote)

 If you just started forked-daapd for the first time, then wait til the library scan completes before pairing with Remote (see [library](#library)).
 Otherwise you risk timeouts.
 Then do the following.